fifimajster/currency-net/README.md

 ### Some short term things to code:

 * make some clever cryptography so you don't have to trust server unconditionally
-* updating smells should be more efficient and shold take trust lvl into consideration
+* updating smells should take trust lvl into consideration
-* (minor improvements to finding branches) not important